A Dog Toy Called the Kong is a Marvelous Dog Training Aid

 It’s a dog toy with many uses… the Kong is made of high quality non-toxic rubber, designed for you to fill with foods that your dog will have loads of fun digging out.

-It comes in several sizes and degrees of toughness, for tiny young pups up to the industrial-strength jaws of some larger breeds.
-It’s widely available in stores and online.
+It comes in several sizes, for tiny young pups up to the industrial-strength jaws of some larger breeds.
+Click on the Kong to see it at Amazon.com.

 Dog Training Uses for the Kong